pysal/mapclassify/README.md

 # mapclassif-Iron:  _fisher_jenks_means for IronPython, and other environments without numpy.

-This branch does not currently work, but is intended to very soon work with, and provide PRs for mapclassify, and the resulting installation should work when installed by directing pip to this github repository branch
+This branch does not currently work, but is intended to very soon work with, when installed by directing pip to this github repository branch.
+This branch is primarily for convenient PRs for mapclassify.

 Only the function, _fisher_jenks_means has been adapted (back to something similar to Daniel J Lewis's original snippet).